Thnderbread/VODSkipper/README.md

 npm run build
 ```

-This script will bundle the extension as `web-extension-chrome-vX.X.X.crx` and `web-extension-firefox-vX.X.X.zip`.
+This script will bundle the extension as `vodskipper-chrome-vX.X.X.crx` and `vodskipper-firefox-vX.X.X.zip`.
 The generated files are in `dist/`.

 ```sh
 npm run load-dev:chrome